-2.8.2 When data collected from a research participant indicates that the participant might be at risk (e.g., is demonstrating distress, may have a previously unknown physiological condition) the researcher has an ethical obligation to inform the participant that appropriate follow-up is available and/or advisable, and to provide some information to assist in this.
+2.10.3 When data collected from a research participant indicates that the participant might be at risk (e.g., is demonstrating distress, may have a previously unknown physiological condition) the researcher has an ethical obligation to inform the participant that appropriate follow-up is available and/or advisable, and to provide some information to assist in this.
+These "incidental findings" are not the same as individual results because these are findings that were unexpected.

-In research studies where material incidental findings (i.e. findings that have significant welfare implications for the participant) are likely, researchers must have a fully developed plan indicating how they will disclose these findings to the participant, or request an exemption to this obligation based on the impracticability or impossibility of such disclosure (TCPS Article 3.4).
+In research studies where material incidental findings (i.e. findings that have significant welfare implications for the participant) are likely, researchers must have a fully developed plan indicating how they will disclose these findings to the participant, or request an exemption to this obligation based on the impracticability or impossibility of such disclosure (TCPS2 Article 3.4).

-2.8.3 TCPS Article 4.8 explains that "Researchers ...have an ethical responsibility to make reasonable efforts to publicly disseminate research findings in appropriate venues in a timely manner" (TCPS Article 4.8).
+- 2.10.4 If the research being undertaken is genetic research and individual results will be provided to participants, explain how the research team will ensure participants have access to genetic counselling to help them understand the implications of the genetic information to their life (see TCPS2 Article 13.4). - 2.10.5 TCPS2 Article 4.8 explains that "Researchers ...have an ethical responsibility to make reasonable efforts to publicly disseminate research findings in appropriate venues in a timely manner" (TCPS2 Article 4.8).
 Describe plans for dissemination.

-NOTE: If the research involves an Indigenous community, dissemination plans must be negotiated with the community prior to beginning the research (TCPS Chapter 9) and documented in a research agreement.
+NOTE: If the research involves an Indigenous community, dissemination plans must be negotiated with the community prior to beginning the research (TCPS2 Chapter 9) and documented in a research agreement.

-2.9 Research Team
+2.11 Research Team

-2.9.1 Describe the roles of each member of the research team in relation to the research study.

-2.9.2 Members of the research team should have the appropriate qualifications to carry out their duties in the study and these should be described (e.g. professional experience, methods courses, fieldwork or other experience or training).
+- 2.11.1 Describe the roles of each member of the research team in relation to the research study. - 2.11.2 Members of the research team should have the appropriate qualifications to carry out their duties in the study and these should be described (e.g. professional experience, methods courses, fieldwork or other experience or training).

-2.10 Conflict of Interest
+2.12 Conflict of Interest

-Conflicts of interest may arise in the form of relationships between researchers and participants (see TCPS 7.4).
+Conflicts of interest and/or dual roles may arise in the form of relationships between researchers, research team members and partners, and participants (see TCPS2 7.4).
 For example, when a researcher who is also an instructor or TA wishes to recruit students from his/her own class into a research project, or a supervisor wishes to recruit employees under his or her supervision, researchers hold a dual role.
 The researcher should describe how conflicts that may arise from dual roles will be mitigated and/or managed.

 The researcher must also disclose whether or not any member of the research team has a relationship with the sponsor of the study that would place them in a conflict of interest.
 One example of such a conflict would be a researcher's having financial interest in a company sponsoring the research, or in the outcome of the research itself.
 The applicant should describe how any such conflicts will be managed.
 Researchers must ensure that they comply with Dalhousie's Policy on Conflict of Interest.